turingschool/front-end-curriculum/projects/flash-cards.md

   - `takeTurn`: method that updates `turns` count, evaluates guesses, gives feedback, and stores ids of incorrect guesses

     * When a guess is made, a new `Turn` instance is created.
-    * `Turns` count is updated, regardless of whether the guess is correct or incorrect
+    * The `turns` count is updated, regardless of whether the guess is correct or incorrect
     * The next card becomes current card
     * Guess is evaluated/recorded.
 Incorrect guesses will be stored (via the id) in an array of `incorrectGuesses`
     * Feedback is returned regarding whether the guess is incorrect or correct